Ivorforce/NumDot/docs/setup/custom_build_setup.rst

 Making changes
 --------------

 You've set up your repository, and you've managed to test NumDot in the demo.
 Great!
 Now comes the most interesting part: Making changes.
-This is documented in :ref:`Optimization Reference<doc_optimization_reference>`
+This is documented in :ref:`Custom Build Reference<doc_custom_build_reference>`

 Making a cross-platform build
 -----------------------------